fleetdm/fleet/handbook/community.md

 Try to stay within 3 or 4 heading levels.
 Complicated documents may use more, but pages with a simpler structure are easier to read.

 ### Adding a link to the Fleet docs
 You can link documentation pages to each other using relative paths.
 For example, in `docs/Using-Fleet/Fleet-UI.md`, you can link to `docs/Using-Fleet/Permissions.md` by writing `[permissions](./Permissions.md)`.
-This will be automatically transformed into the appropriate URL for `fleetdm.com/docs`.
+This will automatically transformed into the appropriate URL for `fleetdm.com/docs`.

 However, the `fleetdm.com/docs` compilation process does not account for relative links to directories **outside** of `/docs`.
 This is why it’s essential to follow the file path exactly when adding a link to Fleet docs.

-When directly linking to a specific section within a page in the Fleet documentation, always format the spaces within a section name to use a hyphen  "-" instead of an underscore "_".
+In the Fleet documentation, when directly linking to a specific section, always format the spaces within a section name to use a hyphen  "-" instead of an underscore "_".
 For example, when linking to the `osquery_result_log_plugin` section of the configuration reference docs, use a relative link like the following: `./Configuration.md#osquery-result-log-plugin`.

 ### Linking to a location on GitHub
 When adding a link to a location on GitHub outside of `/docs`, be sure to use the canonical form of the URL.